Beethoven - Made in the Rhineland, part two | The China Post

-To understand Beethoven, if that’s possible at all, you have to listen to the young Beethoven, said conductor Werner Ehrhardt in an interview with DW: “You can see he invented his ideas of sound and of drama idea here in Bonn as a young man.
+To understand Beethoven, if that’s possible at all, you have to listen to the young Beethoven, said conductor Werner Ehrhardt in an interview with DW: “You can see that he invented his ideas of sound and of drama idea here in Bonn as a young man.
 And he took that to Vienna.
 That also makes it clear why Beethoven stood out in Vienna.
-He wasn’t simply charming, like the others were.”
+He was more than just charming like the others were.”

 When Emperor Joseph II died on February 20, 1790, Beethoven was twenty years old.
 A circle of intellectuals in Bonn planned a funeral set for March 19 and commissioned Beethoven to write music for it in less than three weeks’ time.
 The cantata is seldom performed, but soprano Dorothee Mields doesn’t understand why, as she told DW: “We were so amazed that nobody is doing this cantata more often because there is one aria with choir which is the most heart-gripping aria I’ve ever experienced in my life.
 We were all in tears because it’s really emotional and a beautiful, beautiful piece.”